nagotown/utau.info/docs/resources/general.md

 ## Other UTAU websites

-These sites have tutorials and resources related to using and making UTAUs.
+These sites have tutorials and resources related to using and making UTAU voicebanks.

 - [utauguides](https://utauguides.carrd.co/)
 - [Wasteland UTAU](https://wastelandutau.neocities.org/ref/resources)